TLC - The Theatre Lovers Community of the ATG

 TLC membership is a bargain!

+50% membership discount—for just $17.50 or $15.00 (full-time students and those over 62), treat a friend or yourself to months of membership in TLC (through June 30, 2014).
 The 50% discount is for NEW TLC members only, but we havenít forgotten our former members.
-They can take advantage of the 2 for $27 offer if the second person is a NEW member.
+They can take advantage of a 2 for $27 gift offer if the second person is a NEW member.

 Download the six-month membership form here and come play with us!

 Last year, TLC gave: